aniketbeez/PaymentSystem/README.md

 * Configure spring datasource accordingly in application.yml file.
 Generally the credentials are stored in an encrypted store like secrets manager in aws.
 But for this POC, we are hard coding them with the data source in application.yml file

 ### 2. Kakfa
-A distributed queue where the payment rest api publishes create payment messages to be consumed by payment risk engine
+A distributed queue where the payment rest api publishes create payment messages to be consumed by payment risk engine.
+For this POC, already created kafka image is used [Image](https://hub.docker.com/r/obsidiandynamics/kafka)
 * Kafka - kafka broker
-* Zookeeper - For leader election
+* Zookeeper - For leader election, health-check etc.
 * KafDrop - A web UI for viewing Kafka topics and browsing consumer groups

 Setup :
 * Configure the topic name in the application.yml file